WaleedMuslem/ADL1_Quiz/Documents/System_Design.md

 The appearance of the website can be changed as the team feels.

+## Maintenance Plan
+Since the interface was designed to be as dynamic as possible, the only part of the web that could require maintenance is the data API itself.
+This information can easily be changed by adjusting a single variable in the code,our teammate will do the mainly maintenance and fix bug.

 ## Open Questions
 Any open issues that you aren't sure about, contentious decisions that you'd like readers to weigh in on, suggested future work, and so on.